 A study of major elements in Western heritage from the ancient world to the eighteenth century.
 Course will survey intellectual, political, social, economic and cultural development of the Western World.
-ADVISORY: English 250 and English 260.
+ADVISORY: Eligible for English 1A.

 HIST 7B History of Western Civilization